Orsman/angular-date-validator/README.md

 #####TODO:
-- make sure only number a being added. (currently - and ' can be added).
 - set up trigger event for "input".
 - bring back selection.
 - possibility to select the year and type in a new one. now there is a '-' added.